alm58680/MIS4610-Project/README.md

 <img width="709" height="390" alt="Screenshot 2026-03-31 at 10 34 49 AM" src="https://github.com/user-attachments/assets/62f73ea8-ed4a-42aa-a11d-0595c9a03363" />

-**Query 4:** Dorms that are at full capacity and total rooms are greater than 100
+**Query 4:** Dorms that have at least 10 rooms available and total rooms are greater than 100

 **What it does:**
-This returns dorms where there aren't any rooms available right now and the total number of rooms are at least 100.
+This returns dorms where theres more than 10 rooms available right now and the total number of rooms are at least 100.
 Seeing which resident halls are completely occupied is helpful.

 <img width="667" height="413" alt="Screenshot 2026-03-31 at 10 37 48 AM" src="https://github.com/user-attachments/assets/fa14c1c6-3d44-4a5b-af9c-d43158d37e76" />
 <img width="713" height="568" alt="Screenshot 2026-03-31 at 10 38 17 AM" src="https://github.com/user-attachments/assets/9520fd5c-ab94-42ea-9469-833936b97ccd" />